celuma/celuma-backend/API_ENDPOINTS.md

 **Notes:**
 - All fields are optional; only provided fields will be updated
-- Cannot update password through this endpoint (use PUT /api/v1/auth/me)
+- Admins can set a new `password` for the user (to reset it)
-- User cannot update their own account
+- User cannot update their own account via this endpoint (use PUT /api/v1/auth/me)
 - `branch_ids` replaces the existing branch assignments.
 Send empty list to remove all.
 - If user is `admin` (or updated to `admin`), they will have implicit access to all branches.
+- **Safety:** Cannot deactivate or remove the last active administrator of the tenant.

 ### DELETE /api/v1/users/{user_id}
 **Deactivate a user (Admin only)**